leechenwei/TryHackMe/Linux Fundamental Part 3.md

 Firstly, you need to type the command <b>"python3 -m http.server"</b> on your tryhackme user terminal.<br> (It starts up a web server) <br>
 After that, you may use your new opened terminal to type in command <br><b>"wget http://"IP ADDRESS OF YOUR TRYHACKME MACHINE"/"FILE THAT EXIST ON THAT TRYHACKME MACHINE" to download the file into your own device. </b><br>
 In my steps,<br>
-You need to have 2 terminals, one is tryhackme another one is root or other user
+You need to have 2 terminals, one is tryhackme another one is root or other users
 <img src=https://user-images.githubusercontent.com/78288358/165924963-dc1e8d0e-1fd6-47e4-ba23-bdd5aaa52255.png style="width:50%; height:50%;">
 Open your tryhackme terminal and type in the command
 <img src=https://user-images.githubusercontent.com/78288358/165925097-002f24ab-15f7-4745-8b6a-089b0127fd62.png style="width:50%; height:50%;">